starton-io/NFT-metadata/README.md

 # NFT-metadata
-json exemple for NFT collection and NFT metadata
+json exemple for NFT collection and NFT metadata compatible with Opensea Standards